The 5 Daily Prayers of Islam (Pillar 2)

 What do Muslims pray?

 Each of the five daily prayers is centered on a recitation of the Qur’an in Arabic.
-In fact, this is how each of the five prayers begin.
+In fact, this is how each of the five prayers begins.
 Much of the Islamic prayer ritual is dedicated to worshipping Allah for his power and authority, but there is also an expressed purpose of receiving forgiveness for past failures and asking for help to fight future temptation.

 Some key purposes of Islamic prayer: